-Calculation based on 2019 UBA Emission factors Germany/ VfU Tool.
-The biggest part of our gross global Scope 1 Emissions is caused by our company cars with diesel and gasoline engines (2,885 t CO2e).
-Changes due to fewer company cars and fuel changes.
-Moreover a small part is caused by heating with hetaing oil and gas at some national and international sites (275 t CO2e).
+Calculation based on UBA Emission factors Germany and by use of the VfU environmental data Tool.
+The biggest part of our gross global Scope 1 Emissions is caused by our company cars with diesel and gasoline engines (1.558 t CO2e).
+Changes due to the pandemic situation and the lower use of company cars.
+Moreover a small part is caused by heating with hetaing oil and gas at some national and international sites (252 t CO2e).
 At our headquarters in Wiesbaden and Mainz we are using environmental friendly district heating Systems (listed under Scope 2 emissions).
 Changes due to relocation of the location in New York, USA.
 Thus no more consumption of heating oil in the new office.
 Change of resources.